NotLoBi/WirePulseBOT/README.md

 <br>

-**WirePulseBOT is a Python-based scraping tool designed for automatically searching information from various news websites, performing Social Media Intelligence (SOCMINT), or conducting research that requires scraping search engines.**
+**WirePulseBOT is a Python-based scraping tool designed for automatically searching information from various sources, performing Social Media Intelligence (SOCMINT), or conducting research that requires scraping search engines.**

 <br>